Paletas de Coco (Coconut Popsicles) is a very refreshing dessert that requires no cooking and one that even your children can prepare.

-I know that it is not literally summer year-round, and that, much as we’d like to pretend they don’t, the laws of nature also apply to our two-thirds of an island, but for all practical purposes it’s always summer in the DR.
+I know it's not really summer year-round, and that -- much as we'd like to pretend they don't -- the laws of nature do apply to our two-thirds of an island.
+But for all practical purposes, it's always summer in the DR.

 - 2 cups of coconut milk

 - ¾ cup of sugar, (or to taste)

 - Mix milk, vanilla and coconut milk.
 Add sugar to taste.

 - Pour the mix into popsicle molds, insert sticks and freeze.